 Fatco Fat Stick & Body Butter sample – Two of my faves from paleo skincare brand Fatco!
 I have a full-size of the calming body butter at home and I absolutely love it for my dry skin at the end of the day so I snagged this little sample to bring with me.
 The appropriately named Fat Stick always comes along in my carry on for chapped lips, knuckles, and whatever other part of my face or body gets dry at 35,000ft.

 My Perfect Pecan Butter – I made a little batch of my homemade pecan butter to bring along so I knew I had a good every day snack while away, but if you aren’t up for making it yourself… or don’t have a vacuum sealer to keep it safe in your suitcase, I’m really diggin’ this organic seven nut and seed Smooth Chocolate Power Fuel from Nuttzo that’s sweetened only with coconut sugar.
+When things get a little much, a spoonful of something tasty can calm my brain.

 Coffee – Lately I’ve been drinking matcha more than coffee, but I wasn’t prepared to bring all my matcha accoutrements on vacation.
 Instead I snagged an extra sleeve of my favorite decaf coffee from Nespresso – every household in my family has a machine which makes it very easy to get what I want when I want it (well, except for matcha).